ymplove143/christmas_2022_map/README.md

 Big Thanks!!

 Step 1:
-copy this folder to the resource folder
+copy this folder to the resource folder\n
 Step 2:
 Add this command to your server.cfg file ensure christmas